-How Long Does It Take to Be an Industrial Paramedic?
+How Long Does it Take to Become an Industrial Paramedic?

-If you study part-time while continuing to work as an EMT, your courses may take you two to three years to complete.
+If you have a busier schedule and choose to study part-time while continuing to work as an EMT, your courses may take two to three years to complete.

-Some programs also require future paramedics to have up to six months experience as an EMT before they can begin their paramedics classes.
+Some programs also require aspiring paramedics to have up to six months of experience as an EMT before they can begin paramedics classes.

-Besides the educational and certification requirements, industrial paramedics should exhibit the following skills to be successful:
+In addition to the educational and certification requirements, successful industrial paramedics typically exhibit the following skills:

 - Patience – One of the most important traits of an industrial paramedic is the ability to stay calm during stressful situations.

-- Resource Management – Resources are limited due to remote locations, and backup won’t be available quickly, so industrial paramedics must carefully manage their supplies and personnel.
+- Resource Management – Resources can be very limited due to remote locations, and backup won’t be available quickly, so industrial paramedics must carefully manage their supplies and personnel.